Welding-arc:

 Different currents for different purposes

 Direct current is preferred for certain properties or materials.
-Electrode positive (reverse polarity) in Welding-arc has a hotter electrode, with larger diameter for the same current.
+Electrode positive (reverse polarity) in Welding-arc has a hotter electrode, that permits the use of larger diameter for the same current.
 Electrode negative (straight polarity) concentrates heat on the workpiece.

 Most of the industrial materials, except those with low melting point, can be welded by Welding-arc processes, using electrodes of matching composition, and sometimes using special procedures involving pre- and post-heating.